-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on

 Part 1: Comprehensive Needs Assessment Cont.

 Section C: Process Responses are limited to the space provided, front side only, with a font size no smaller than 9 point (Arial or Verdana).